Jimmi08/e107-plugins-used-by-e107sk/README.md

 The plugin generates a liddle calculation which has to be figured out by the user.
 It is a powerfull defender!!!

 ![img](https://www.e107sk.com/img/redirection_for_e107.jpg)

+## Links Page plugin for e107

+Full credit for this plugin belongs to Oyabun.